harness/developer-hub/docs/feature-flags/ff-ccm/using-ff-ccm.md

 Using Cloud Cost Management within Feature Flags will help you to:

-1. *Increased Visibility*: You're able to gain insights into the cost of your Feature Flags.
+1. *Increase Visibility*: You're able to gain insights into the cost of your Feature Flags.

 2. *Have an Improved Proactive Cost Management Experience*: You can now have real-time insights into the impact of your Feature Flag changes and optimize your cloud spending into a less manual and time-consuming process.